 The process of painting is what interests me – the steps I go through to build up the paint and break it down.
 I am also concerned with how the elements of the painting play out against each other in an opposing dynamic.
 For example, what happens if you put a chalky white texture next to a dark transparent field of color?
 Or, how can a scratched line dashing through a painted line create a new expressive form?
 When I work, I think about the quality of the painted surface such as: dark against light, smooth versus rough, transparent or opaque, and bold versus subtle.

 Along with my paintings, I produce a series of works on paper which inspire and inform my paintings.
 There is a unique dialogue between the two forms, which is integral to the development of my entire body of work.
 I deal primarily with different ways to texture and apply the paint such as pouring, dripping, rubbing, and scratching.
 The tools I use to paint can be as simple and immediate as my fingers and paper rags.
 I am ultimately concerned with my relationship to the painted surface.

-More recently, I’ve been exploring a form of paperwork called Joomchi.
+In recent years, I’ve been exploring a form of paperwork called Joomchi.
 Joomchi is an ancient Korean paper-manipulating technique where the artist works layers of Hanji paper together while wet to form one sheet of paper.
 In my Joomchi pieces, I layer my own lithographic prints of photographs from nature and embed them in the Hanji paper.
-I roll the paper with my hands, feet & arms to both bind the paper fibers together and open up the paper to create transparency.
+I roll the paper with my hands & arms to both bind the paper fibers together and open up the paper to create transparency.
 Additional fragments of paper lithographs are incorporated in to the layers using a collage technique.
 My focus is on the potential of the paper to reveal the printed image underneath and provide visual interest through texture, lace and line.
 I approach Joomchi from a painterly background and I am drawn to the concept of merging a traditional craft form with contemporary art.